JuliaMolSim/Molly.jl/docs/src/docs.md

 # Molly documentation

-*These docs are work in progress*

 Molly takes a modular approach to molecular simulation.
-To run a simulation you create a `Simulation` object and run `simulate!` on it.
+To run a simulation you create a [`Simulation`](@ref) object and call [`simulate!`](@ref) on it.
 The different components of the simulation can be used as defined by the package, or you can define your own versions.
+An important principle of the package is that your custom components, particularly force functions, should be easy to define and just as performant as the in-built versions.

+For more information on specific types or functions, see the [Molly API](@ref) section or call `?function_name` in Julia.

 ## Simulating a gas